datenhamster/tar1090-flightlogger/README.md

 - lastseen date
 - count

 As this is hardcoded it needs some work to change it.
-I also change or add some data in airplane.py to have consistend data as not all sources use the same format or names for the manufacturer, the type or the airline.
+I also change or add some data in airplane.py to have consistent data as not all sources use the same format or names for the manufacturer, the type or the airline.

 ## config.py